Tulip-Dev/tulip/docs/python/graphalgorithms.rst

 Calling a general algorithm on a graph
 ---------------------------------------

-To call a general algorithm, you must use the :func:`tlp.applyAlgorithm` function.
+To call a general algorithm, you must use the :meth:`tlp.Graph.applyAlgorithm` method.
 From the Tulip GUI, you can see all the general algorithms currently loaded by looking at the entries from the *Algorithm -> General* menu.
 Alternatively, from Python you can get a list of the general algorithms names by calling the :func:`tlp.getAlgorithmPluginsList` function.